 At the recent Bega Kwa Bega Fall Festival, the Rev. Peter Harrits shared about the danger of "the single story" - the concept that one story, a stereotype, can encapsulate all stories.
 In this issue of the FaithLink, read about the Bishop's recent trip to Guatemala, and how fighting against the single story of our life as a synod in North America, and the single stories of our global companions, can shape our ministry as church, here & now.
 Click here to read the November issue of FaithLink (PDF).

 Bishop Eaton's November Column: "Coming to grips with happiness"

-Bishop Eaton's October column for The Lutheran is here!
+Bishop Eaton's November column for The Lutheran is here!

 "This ultimate act of radical presence and vulnerability by a passionate God gives us life, hope and a future even and especially in the face of all of the ugly and deadly things life throws at us.
 This is diametrically opposed to a 'happiness' that immures us in empty comfort.
 This is true joy."